 If you can afford one you should definitely invest in yourself and in the future of transportation.
 Hopefully, in the near future, such vehicles will be more affordable and we can all benefit from what they have to offer.

 Alternative transportation refers to commuting in any way other than driving alone.
 The examples are the ones included above: biking, walking, carpooling, and taking public transportation.

 Besides the obvious benefits for the environment, there are others, more personal gains:

 So, if you’re obsessed about owning a car, take some time to reconsider your values.
-Surely driving is comfortable and it’s the preferred way when outside is raining, but we need to think about the environment and the negative impact our cars have on the mother nature.
+Surely driving is comfortable and it’s the preferred way when it’s raining outside, but we need to think about the environment and the negative impact our cars have on mother nature.

 The more people switch from driving cars to riding bikes, the greater the benefit for all of us.

 So, what’s your preferred way of transportation?
 Share in the comments below: